Dmitry Shcherbachev: Russian Civil War

 In early January 1919, Shcherbachev arrived in France through Serbia and Italy.
 After arriving, he formed a representative office, which was in charge of supplying the White Army, and to form volunteer armies from Russian prisoners of war.
 In February, Admiral Alexander Kolchak confirmed his post.
 He also chaired the Military and Naval Commission of the Russian Political Conference which - led by the Russian Political Delegation - represented the White Russian Governments at the Peace Conference in Versailles.
-Leaving Paris at May with M. S. Adzhemov and V.V.
+Leaving Paris in May with M. S. Adzhemov and V.V.
 Vyrubov.
 In June 1919, General Shcherbachev arrived in Yekaterinodar to General Anton Denikin's bid, where he persuaded General Denikin to recognize the supreme position of Admiral Kolchak.

 In May 1920, due to a disagreement with Lieutenant-General Pyotr Wrangel about the acceptability of the cases with Poland, he resigned his post.
 He was subsequently replaced by General Yevgeni Miller.
 Based on his assessment of the international situation, Shcherbachev believed that the denying assistance to the Poles was far more in line with the interest of the Whites.
 In his opinion, if the Poles were completely defeated by the Reds, France might defend the Poles by deploying huge numbers of troops to launch large-scale attacks against the Reds, or the victorious Bolsheviks might be distracted by the defeated Poles or even by the Germans.

 In either case, the position of Wrangel's Army would be greatly improved.
 So Shcherbachev advised General Wrangel not to launch any offensive, diverting the Bolshevik forces from the Polish Front.